ansys/pygranta/doc/source/development_and_release_processes.rst

 * |chkbx| Release candidate *PyGranta meta-package* is available on PyPI.
 * |chkbx| The PyAnsys meta-package depends on the *PyGranta meta-package* release candidate.
 * |chkbx| Manual testing has been completed against the *PyGranta meta-package* and all *idiomatic packages*.
+* |chkbx| The GitHub PyGranta Development project contains no must-deliver features or bug fixes still outstanding for the active release.

 Phase 4: Release
 ~~~~~~~~~~~~~~~~

 Within the final week before Granta MI is available to customers, stable versions of the packages should be released:

+#.
+Defer any issues still associated with the active release in the GitHub PyGranta Development to a future release.
 #.
 Publish *idiomatic packages* as stable releases to public PyPI.
 #.
 Update the *PyGranta meta-package* ``main`` branch to depend on the public *idiomatic packages* stable releases.
 #.
 Cherry-pick the changes to the ``release`` branch.